 The information about user accounts is contained in the /etc/passwd file, and, to lesser degree, the /etc/group file.
-When a user logs onto a Unix system, the login program uses these files (or their trusted systems equivalent) to authenticate the user, then change the UID of the process to whatever is in the passwd file.
+When a user logs onto a Unix system, the login program uses these files (or their trusted systems equivalent) to authenticate the user, the change the UID of the process to whatever is in the passwd file.
 Note that now there are separate passwd and group files for each package setup with a PCUE.
 This has a couple of implications.
-First, if someway can be found to run login(lm) from inside the PCUE, the system passwd file and the system group file does not need to contain the account information about package users.
-(A technique to run login(lm) from within the PCUE will be shown in the Tools and Technologies section titled "pkgnet - inetd Wrapper program").
-However, it may be handy to continue to maintain a composite passwd file of all package users so that operations from the system context (e.g., ps(l), and ll(l)) will be able to translate UID to a more meaningful user account name.
-In the case where no package users are in the system context passwd file, the security of the system context is enhanced significantly.
-On the other hand, if the user accounts are duplicated in the system context passwd file, there is no reason to have valid passwords for these accounts.
+First, if someway can be found to run login(1m) from inside the PCUE, the system passwd file and the system group file does not need to contain the account information about package users.
+(A technique to run login(1m) from within the PCUE will be shown in the Tools and Technologies section titled "pkgnet - inetd Wrapper program").
+However, it may be handy to continue to maintain a composite passwd file of all package users so that operations from the system context (e.g., ps(1), and ll(1)) will be able to translate UID to a more meaningful user account name.
+In the case where no package users are in the system context passwd file, the security of the system context passwd file, there is no reason to have valid passwords for these accounts.
 Thus, the security for the system context is still enhanced, if not to the level of having no package user account information in the system passwd file.